EU takes step toward joint army

 The military push, first envisaged by pro-EU politicians on continental Europe in the 1950s, was designed to show European unity in the face of Brexit.

-It was also designed to react to an inward turn by the EU's main security ally, the US, under its new president Donald Trump and to heightened instability following Russia's invasion of Ukraine and a string of Islamist terrorist attacks in EU capitals.
+It was also a reaction to an inward turn by the EU's main security ally, the US, under its new president Donald Trump and to heightened instability following Russia's invasion of Ukraine and a string of Islamist terrorist attacks.

-The final shape of the project was less ambitious than some EU states, such as France and Italy, had hoped for.
+The final shape of the project was less ambitious than some EU states, such as France and Italy, had called for.

 But Italy had earlier said it would still mark "the initial nucleus of a future European integrated force".